 A prepaid currency card is not a credit card, and you can only spend what you put on it, so there’s no chance of getting into debt problems, plus there are no credit checks when you apply.

 With a prepaid currency card you apply for the card online and it normally takes between 7 and 10 working days before it lands on your doormat.

-You can apply for a Euro card, a US Dollar card or a Sterling card – the latter allows you to use it in any country.
+You can apply for a Euro card, a US Dollar card or a Sterling card – the latter allows you to use it in any country and multiple currencies.

 With a Euro or Dollar card the exchange rate is locked in at the time you transfer the money from your debit card onto the prepaid card, so if the rate goes up or down afterwards it doesn’t make any difference to the rate you have on your card.

-This is different to a debit card, credit card and sterling prepaid card where the exchange rate is the one available on the day you make each individual transaction.
+This is different to a debit card, credit card and sterling prepaid card where the exchange rate is the one available on the day and time you make each individual transaction.

 Prepaid currency cards are all chip and pin secure and backed by MasterCard or Visa and so accepted in mullions of outlets all over the world.